XSCE/xsce/installer/netinstall/readme.rst

 replacing <label> with your device's label

 There are other options that could be set but are left # out that could be enabled for a fully automated install.
+Note these are intended for x86_64 and will need editing of the "arch=" to be i386 where x86_64 is seen.
+Not supported on CentOS-i386 until further testing occurs.

 If you're after a bootable usbkey use alter.sh with the net-install iso for your distro.